In all emergencies, violence against women and girls increases, including sexual assault, domestic violence and rape.

 We distribute clothing so women can clothe themselves, and their families, with dignity.

 Many women in emergency camps give birth without medical facilities, or even a midwife to help, and have no supplies to take care of themselves and their baby after childbirth.

 That’s why we include items like baby lotion in essentials kits, as well as toothpaste, toothbrushes and shampoo.

-This Christmas, a regular gift of just £7 a month can help to provide an essentials kit for a woman or girls living in a hidden emergency.
+This Christmas, a regular gift of just £7 a month can help provide more kits for women and girls living in hidden emergencies.
 Please donate today.